When necessary, STAMP programs read sequence information in NBRF (PIR)

 This is essentially NBRF (PIR) format.
 Note the position of the asterix.

-Comments must be limited to the single line between the identifier and
+Comments must be limited to the single line between the

 the start of the sequence string.